 Refrigerant suction.

 Piping insulation schedules in first three articles below specify commonly used insulation materials and thicknesses by pipe size range for each service.
-LEED-NC Prerequisite EA 2 requires that pipe insulation thickness comply with ASHRAE/IESNA 90.1-2004 table titled "Minimum Pipe Insulation Thickness."
+Pipe insulation thickness required to comply with ASHRAE/IESNA 90.1-2013.
+Edit spec as required.
 Not all materials and thicknesses may be suitable for a specific project.
 Revise to suit Project after considering all parameters that impact selection.
 Do not duplicate requirements inserted in Part 2.
 See Evaluations for more information and guidance.

 INDOOR PIPING INSULATION SCHEDULE